 Running a small business takes passion, gumption, and determination.
-Becoming a small business owner isn’t a fast track to getting rich.
-In fact, one report found that only one percent of all small business owners have an adjusted gross income over one million dollars.
+But, becoming a small business owner isn’t a fast track to getting rich.
 So, how much do small business owners make?

 How much does a small business owner make a year?